Sabelo-Sabs/Sabelo-Sabs/README.md

-### Hi there 👋 My name is Sibabalwe Sinyaniso and I'm interested in exploering the Python Programming Language 🐍.
+### Hi there 👋 My name is Sibabalwe Sinyaniso and I'm interested in exploring the Python Programming Language 🐍.

 ![Black and Gray Gradient Professional Presentation](https://github.com/Sabelo-Sabs/Sabelo-Sabs/assets/83790438/b5624a97-3566-4214-98d3-be7eb6643b4f)
 > The happiest people spend much time in a state of flow - the state in which people are so involved in an activity that nothing else seems to matter; the experience itself is so enjoyable that people will do it even at great cost, for the sheer sake of doing it. ~ Mihaly Csikszentmihalyi